Shrikaran-Kanagaraj/Project-Artificial_intelligence-Computer_vision/README.md

 # Project-Ai-CV
- The machine Learning is used to predict the gesture of hand and control media player.
+ The machine Learning is used to predict the gesture of hand and to control media player.

  here i used VideoLAN media player's HotKeys.